Evaluating the Reversal Curse in Model Editing: Experiments

+\paragraph{Editing Methods} Nine model editing methods were selected as baselines, as shown in Table~\ref{methods_type}.
+Among them, IKE leverages in-context learning by injecting edited knowledge into demonstration examples, where relevant examples are retrieved based on semantic similarity and organized to guide the model’s predictions without modifying model parameters.
+Readers can refer to Appendix~\ref{append_baselines} for more details.

+\paragraph{Evaluation Metrics} In addition to the proposed \emph{Reverse Generalization}, three basic metrics of \emph{Efficacy}, \emph{Generalization} and \emph{Locality}~\citep{DBLP:conf/nips/MengBAB22,DBLP:conf/iclr/MengSABB23} introduced in Section~\ref{pre-define} were adopted.
+Given two facts of $(s,r,o)$ and $(s^{*},r,o^{*})$, one editing operation updated $(s,r,o)$ to $(s,r,o^{*})$ and the edited model $f^*$ was obtained.
+And the reverse-qa prompts $\mathcal{P}^{Rq}$ were formulated by $o^{*}$ and $r^{-1}$, with answer $s$. \emph{Reverse Generalization} was to evaluate the effectiveness of edited models in recalling the editing knowledge under reverse prompts.
+For QA form prompts, Reverse-QA Score \textbf{(RQS)} was defined as: $\mathbb{E}_{p \in \mathcal{P}^{Rq}}[\,\mathbbm{1}[\operatorname{argmax}_{o} P_{f^*}(o \,|\, p) =s ] \,]$.
+As for judgment form prompts, Reverse-Judgment Score \textbf{(RJS)} was defined as: $\mathbb{E}_{p \in \mathcal{P}^{Rj}}[\,\mathbbm{1}[\operatorname{argmax}_{o} P_{f^*}(o \,|\, p) =yes ] \,]$.
 For all the above metrics, the average results across all edits in each dataset were reported.
 Define RS was as the average of RQS and RJS\footnote{Since there is no RQS in BAKE-J, only RJS is used to compute the harmonic mean.}, the harmonic mean of ES, GS, LS, and RS was reported as Score \textbf{(S)} to comprehensively evaluate the performance of edited models in a more balanced manner.